ujjwal540/my-portfolio/README.md

 ## 📄 License

-M feel free to use as inspiration.
-Please don't copy directly; make it your own.
+Feel free to use this project as inspiration for your own portfolio.
+Please don't copy it directly—build something unique that reflects your own style and skills.
 ---

 ⭐ If you found this helpful, consider starring the repo!